While I was on my journey to fix my pectus excavatum non-surgically, I studied all of Dr. Sydney Haje’s scientific publications.

 He received seven awards for his effort and time spent researching and developing better, painless methods for correcting deformities.

 - “Impacto Cientififico” award translates to “Scientific Impact Award – Given as a result of his contribution, effort, knowledge, and development of effective methods for correcting thoracic abnormalities, including pectus excavatum and pectus carinatum.
-This award has been given by Associação Médica de Brasília(the Medical Association of Brazilia), a non-profit type entity created to ensure the quality of the practice of medicine and appreciation of medical class in the Federal District, to support medical specialties and suitable methods of medicine, in the second edition of Saude Brasilia / Brasilia Award, (medium oriented towards the creating and delivery of professional journalistic content in the Healthcare area), on November 19, 2010.
+This award has been given by Associação Médica de Brasília(the Medical Association of Brazilia), a non-profit type entity created to ensure the quality of the practice of medicine and appreciation of medical class in the Federal District, to support medical specialties and suitable methods of treatment, in the second edition of Saude Brasilia / Brasilia Award, (medium oriented towards the creating and delivery of professional journalistic content in the Healthcare area), on November 19, 2010.

 - “Pesquisa Em Medicina“ award, translating to “Research in Medicine” Award for his contribution to researching thoracic deformities, given by the Sindicato dos Médicos do Distrito Federal (Federal District Physicians Union) in the fourth edition of SindMedico Awards, in Brasilia, Brasil on November 6, 2010.
 SindMédico Awards is a ceremonial event among the medical class that ends with celebrations on Doctor’s Day with a tribute to medical experts that stood out in their field, helping thousands of people worldwide.